cysouw/diathesis/text/c02_structure.md

 b.
 Er verbrennt sich.
 :::

 {#par:objective} An ~~objective diathesis [Ø › OBJ]~~ is a diathesis that adds a new object, i.e. a completely new role is introduced in the form of an object.
 An example of an overtly marked object addition is the alternation from *zaubern* 'to perform magic' to  *verzaubern* 'to enchant' [@next].
-Additions are frequently attested with preverbs like *ver-*, see [@sec:preverb-accusative-addition].
+In this example the new object is simply an ~~added patient~~ to an erstwhile intransitive action.
+Such object additions are frequently attested with preverbs like *ver-*, see [@sec:preverb-accusative-addition].

 ::: ex
-~~Objective [Ø › OBJ]~~
+~~Objective (added patient) [Ø › OBJ]~~

 a.
 Sie zaubert.
 b.
 Sie verzaubert mich.
 :::

-A semantically special subgroup of object additions are ~~resultatives~~.
-A resultative diathesis adds an object that is the result of performing the activity described by the predicate.^[Confusingly, the term "resultative" is also used in the literature with an aspectual meaning, namely to indicate a special kind of state induced as the result of performing the predicate [e.g. @nedjalkov1988a].]
-An overtly marked resultative is illustrated in [@next] with the diathesis between *arbeiten* 'to work' and the inherent reflexive *sich etwas erarbeiten* 'to acquire something through work', see [@sec:preverb-reflexive-resultative].
-The result of the work is added as an object in [@next b].
+A semantically special kind of diathesis introduces a new ~~added result~~ object.
+Such an objective diathesis adds an object that is the result of performing the activity described by the predicate.
+An overtly marked example is presented in [@next] with the diathesis between *arbeiten* 'to work' and the inherent reflexive *sich etwas erarbeiten* 'to acquire something through work', see [@sec:preverb-reflexive-resultative].
+The result of the work is added as an object in [@next b].^[Here I consciously avoid the term 'resultative' for this phenomenon to avoid confusion.
+First, I already use the term 'resultative' in this book for a special class of preverbial adjectives (see [@sec:adverbial-resultative-predicates]).
+Second, the term 'resultative' is also frequently used in the literature for an aspectual concept, namely to indicate a special kind of state induced as the result of performing the predicate [e.g. @nedjalkov1988a].]

 ::: ex
-~~Objective (resultative) [Ø › OBJ]~~
+~~Objective (added result) [Ø › OBJ]~~

 a.
 Ich arbeite.
 b.
 Ich erarbeite mir ein Vermögen. \
    (= Ich arbeite, und das Resultat ist, dass ich ich ein Vermögen besitze.)
 :::

 Objectives and deobjectives are frequently attested without any overt marking (cf. ambitransitive/labile verbs), and in such 'covert' diatheses it is difficult to establish a direction.
-As already noted in the previous section, for the sake of organisation in this book I classify such covert alternations on the basis of (often debatable) semantic intuitions.
+As already noted in the previous section, for the sake of organisation in this book I classify such covert alternations on the basis of (often debatable) semantic intuitions and parallels with other overtly-marked diatheses.
 For example, the verb *stören* 'to disturb' [@next] can be used both with and without an accusative object, see [@sec:case-accusative-drop].
 This is classified here as a deobjective diathesis.
 Such unmarked object drops are also attested with datives, see [@sec:case-dative-drop], and with governed prepositions, see [@sec:prepositions-demotion-of-object].
 The dropping of an object is also often possible to put the focus on the action itself, but then it is typically used with an adverbial, see [@sec:adverbial-action-focus] for an extensive discussion.

 ::: ex
 ~~Covert deobjective [OBJ › Ø]~~